Knowing how to choose a chartered surveyor is important once you reach the stage where you need a survey carrying out on a property.

 Is There Someone Who Can Recommend You?

+Even if you have already checked the reviews, it’s worth asking this question.
 Don’t be afraid to ask a potential surveyor if you can speak with one of their previous clients who can vouch for them.
-If they can’t provide that, many will have reviews of their service available for you to read.

 How Soon Can You Carry Out The Survey?